-14.3 Inspection and Maintenance Programme During Construction distribution line between inlet and outlet manholes.
+14.3 Inspection and Maintenance Programme During Construction

 A large amount of settable solids are present in the stormwater network during construction and this is mainly due to the silt / grit present in construction runoff.
 To account for this the following inspection and maintenance programme is recommended.